aliciajpan/cake-game/README.md

 <sub>(What do you mean that sounds familiar enough to be a copyright problem?)</sub>

-In this game, players will be given cake orders in the form of an image of what the cake should look like when completed and they must assemble a cake according to the order to hand off to customers.
+In this game, players are given cake orders from customers and must assemble the cakes correctly before time runs out and customers get hangry!
 Cakes will have varying numbers of layers, layer flavours, and frosting flavours.

-Points are earned for successfully submitted orders!
-Beware the order timers - no hungry customer wants to be left waiting for too long!
+Points are earned for successfully submitted orders and the more complicated the cake, the higher the score awarded.

 ### Problem Space

 **Short answer**: This project is meant to deliver some good silly fun!

 **Longer answer**: Everyone needs a pick-me-up every now and then.
-This project aims to have a cozy and cheerful design with a main game mechanic that requires just the right amount of concentration that it gives your mind something to do, but is not too frustrating.
+This project aims to have a cute and cheerful design with a game mechanic that requires just the right amount of concentration - it gives your mind something to do, but is not too frustrating.
 I hope to bring a smile to someone's face when they play this :)

-**Personal answer**: I have been interested in what goes into video game design - especially browser games, which generally need to be designed to be more lightweight - for a long time.
-The scope of this game is not meant to be super expansive due to the time constraints, but I'd still like to put my newly learned software skills to use on a project that feels exciting to me.
-Plus I think a site of lil cakes would be super cute!
+**Personal answer**: I have been interested in what goes into video game design - especially browser games - for a long time.
+The scope of this game is modest due to the time constraints, but I'd still like to put my newly learned software skills to use on a project that feels exciting to me.
+Plus I think the lil cakes are super cute!

 ### User Profile